hiking90/rsbinder/README.md

 $ target/debug/hello_client
 ```

+## Compatibility with Android Binder
+* The Binder protocol is mutually compatible.
+That is, communication between an Android service and an rsbinder client is possible, and vice versa.
+* API compatibility is not provided.
+Android binder and rsbinder have different operating architectures and cannot offer the same APIs.
+However, there is a high similarity in APIs.

 ## Todo
 - [x] Implement Binder crate.
 - [x] Implement AIDL code generator.
+- [x] Port Android test_service and test_client and pass the test cases.
 - [ ] (In Progress) Implement Service Manager(**rsb_hub**) for Linux
 - [ ] Implement File Descriptor Sharing
 - [ ] Remove all todo!() and unimplemented!() macros.